willstepp/writings/hunger/hunger-notes.md

+Every mention of 'what has been asked of him' needs to be whittled down to the merest of suggestion.
+Anything more than that comes off preachy.
+Just bad.
+You have to listen with the ears of an unbeliever.
+It must speak to them too, maybe most of all.

 NIGHT ALONE:

 Everything was so important, so serious.
-And yet - Everything had been decided.
+And yet, Everything had been decided.
 It was this because of this and we must do this.
 And yet,

 Dumped out the bucket, filled with debris.

-And the voice, diminished, faint, like the flame of a torch that has nearly burned out, and the light nearly extinguished, nearly subsumed by the surrounding dark.
-But not yet.
+And the voice, diminished, faint, like the flame of a torch that has nearly burned out, the small flame almost subsumed by the darkness for all time.
+But not yet,

 Do what I ask of you

 AMA PATH: She compares his path with the path around the village, which diverges and then converges, creating a circle.

-LEOTI-MOHE: *He was here and you were not* her thoughts to him
+LEOTI-MOHE: *He was here and not you* her thoughts to him

 FIRST TIME ON MOUNTAIN LAKE: laughs for no reason, imagines walking upon the clouds and gazing up at the earth and the trees growing down.
 It could be so.
 It could be.